shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

 $$

 where
 * $h$ is the solar elevation angle at solar noon.
 It is also the angle between a ray of sunlight and the horizon at the observation point.
-Also, solar noon is defined as the time of the day when the Sun reachest the highest point (note that this is equivalent to the length of shadow being the shortest).
+In addition, solar noon is defined as the time of the day when the Sun reachest the highest point (note that this is equivalent to the length of shadow being the shortest).
 * $\phi$ is the latitude of the observation point (a positive number in this case)
 * $\delta$ is the latitude of the subsolar point (a negative number in this case), also know as the solar declination angle.